Nebulosity

 Optolong L-Pro-vs-Modern Up-light

 Multi-band pass filters, supposedly, are also designed for balanced color.
 The characteristics of filter transmission allow images to be taken with minimal color shifts.
 This enables broadband emitting objects in the night sky, such as stars, galaxies and globular clusters, to appear more natural.
 These filters are ideal with modified astro cameras in mildly light-polluted skies, however, unmodified cameras can benefit by increasing the signal-to-noise ratio, thereby increasing the appearance of the deep red Hα wavelength.
 Multi-band filters are also very useful for astrophotography in country and dark-sky sites, reducing the light from natural air-glow in our atmosphere.
-The brightest air-glow emission line occurs at 557.7 nm (marked as "Airglow" in the image above).
+The brightest air-glow emission line occurs at 557.7 nm which is marked as "Airglow" in the image above.

 - The Optolong L-Pro;